ctgchris/memory-card/README.md

 ## About <a name = "about"></a>

 Poke-A-Card is a memory card game where you chose a pokemon that you have not chosen before.
 The game is over when you chose a pokemon you've already chosen before.
-This app was built as a challenge in the React section of The Odin Project's full stack curriculum.

 [Link to application](https://ctgchris.github.io/memory-card)